MicrosoftDocs/cpp-docs/docs/standard-library/complex-functions.md

  The argument of the complex number.

 ### Remarks
  The argument is the angle that the complex vector makes with the positive real axis in the complex plane.
 For a complex number *a + bi*, the argument is equal to arctan( *b/a*) *.* The angle has a positive sense when measured in a counterclockwise direction from the positive real axis and a negative sense when measured in a clockwise direction.
-The principal values are greater than –pi and less than or equal to +pi.
+The principal values are greater than -pi and less than or equal to +pi.

 ### Example